 Nick plans to take a month off work next year to prepare for the race, sail to Bermuda and then sail back to Newport.
 He has 10,000 Performance Stock Units (PSUs).
 The company’s fiscal year ends on September 30, and his PSUs are expected to vest on October 30 of this year, as long as all the performance requirements are satisfied, which means the company’s efficiency metrics must be good.

 Nick will receive Dividend Equivalents, which are payments of cash or additional company stock he will receive after the units vest.
 Dividend Equivalents may be deferred for up to two and a half months, subject to company policy.

-Nick plans to defer his Dividend Equivalent income until January 2016, so they will be taxed in that year, when his overall tax rate will be much lower.
+Nick plans to defer his Dividend Equivalent income until January of next year, so they will be taxed in that year, when his overall tax rate will be much lower.
 This plan will ensure that the extra income flows in shortly before his extended leave.
 The 55-year-old executive wants to make sure his trip doesn’t cause cash flow problems for his family or drain his retirement savings.
 He expects to retire when he turns 60.